dylans0ng/dylans0ng.github.io/_posts/2023-01-22-how-excel-can-change-your-life.md

 You don't even have to be a complete master in Excel!
 Just knowing the basics will give you an **advantage over many other candidates**.
 And after you learn the basics, you'll likely gain more confidence and get into "the zone" and start learning more advanced functions!

 ## Lays the foundation of learning other skills
+If you're aiming for a job such as a data analyst or a data scientist, then Excel is a **great starting point** not only because it is easy to learn, but also because it teaches you the skills that **can be transferred to other more advanced tools** such as SQL, Power BI, etc.